stencila/dockta/doc/how-to.md

 Dockter parses the folder with the R project for `R` and `Rmd` files and extracts the relevant information.

  * For each R package installed or loaded, the meta data is retrieved from [CRAN](http://crandb.r-pkg.org).
+    - The packages must be installed and loaded using the standard R command syntax: `install.packages()` and `library()`.
+If the R source code includes a non-standard syntax, for example to load a number of packages in one go using `lapply()`, Dockter will not be able to recognize it and the information about the required packages will not be recorded.
  * System dependencies for each package are obtained from [R-Hub](https://sysreqs.r-hub.io/pkg/xml2).
  * Meta data about the authors, title, abstract and so on.